ravikumar8789/flutter-diary-app/bc/AI/WEEKLY/refine_ai_weekly.md

    - ✅ All data available
    - ✅ Verify all insights generated
    - ✅ Verify habit correlations calculated
-   - ✅ Verify themes extracted
+   - ✅ Verify all data included (no truncation)

 2. **Partial Week (3-4 entries):**
    - ✅ Some data missing